mindsdb/aipdf/README.md

 Screw traditional OCRs or heavy libraries to get data from PDFs, GenAI does a better job!

-AIPDF is a stand-alone, minimalistic, yet powerful pure Python library that leverages OpenAI's vision models (or compatible alternatives) to extract data from PDFs and convert it into various formats such as Markdown or JSON.
+AIPDF is a stand-alone, minimalistic, yet powerful pure Python library that leverages OpenAI's multi-modal models (or compatible alternatives) to extract data from PDFs and convert it into various formats such as Markdown or JSON.

 ## Installation